YosefLab/Compass/docs/settings.rst

    To reduce runtime, we recommend that the user perform pseudobulking on the data, i.e. aggregation of the expression values from a group of cells with shared characteristics, such as cells from the same patient, replicate, cell type, etc.
+   We provide a `tutorial on pseudobulking <https://compass-sc.readthedocs.io/en/latest/notebooks/pseudobulk.html>`__
-   As this process is highly dependent on the experiments performed to generate the dataset, we leave this to the discretion of the user.
+   but keep in mind that this process is highly dependent on the experiments performed to generate the dataset and we ultimately leave this to the discretion of the user.

 **\-\-microcluster-size** [C]
    A target number of cells per `microcluster <https://yoseflab.github.io/Compass/micropooling.html>`__.
 Compass will aggregate similar cells into clusters and compute reaction penalties for the clusters (using the mean of the cluster).